Deposit Interest Retention Tax

 The interest you receive is subject to a tax called Deposit Interest Retention Tax (DIRT).

 DIRT is a final liability for income tax purposes.
-This means that if you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest but it is declared as income if you are making a tax return.
+This means that if you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest, but it is declared as income if you are making a tax return.
 However, in some circumstances, you may have to pay PRSI on deposit interest you have received.

 Certain people may qualify for a refund of DIRT or may have their deposit interest paid without the deduction of DIRT.
 You must apply to have your deposit interest paid without the deduction of DIRT - see 'Where to apply' below.

 In general, joint accounts where one of the account holders is aged 65 or over will only qualify for the refund of DIRT if the other account holder is that person’s spouse or civil partner.